mixer/client-node/src/ws/readme.md

 Calls a chat "method" (string) with the array set of arguments.
 Options:

  * `noReply` (default false) will not listen for a reply.
-If you don't pass noReply, `.call()` will returnt a [Bluebird](https://github.com/petkaantonov/bluebird) promise that's resolved to the packet data on success, or rejected with an error string on failure.
+If you don't pass noReply, `.call()` will return a promise that's resolved to the packet data on success, or rejected with an error string on failure.
  * `force` Mainly for internal use.
 Bypasses spooling and tries sending a method to the websocket regardless of state.

 ### socket.send(data)